YO-Corp/Yo.Validator/SECURITY.md

 ## Reporting a Vulnerability

-The YOMLM Network team takes security vulnerabilities seriously.
+The YO Network team takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose security issues.

 ### How to Report